-I’ll point out three of the more popular modifications that people make to their homes to get you brainstorming.
+I’ll point out three of the more popular home modifications to get you brainstorming on successfully aging in place.
 These are all mainly safety checks to keep in mind:

 You can also consider installing bars and grips that help with those imbalanced moments.
 And yes, there are non-obnoxious options available where your bathroom doesn’t have to look like a hospital.